On Sunday, December 7, 1941, the American Army and Navy base in Pearl Harbor, Hawaii was attacked by the Imperial Japanese Navy.

 We should never forget the sacrifices made at Pearl Harbor and the brave men who fought so valiantly.
 For survivors of such horrors, they should not return home only to worry what more may come from their time in service.
 We must continue to look for a cure for mesothelioma and fight for an asbestos ban, so that there is only one enemy our servicemen need confront.

-How can Waters Kraus & Paul Help?
+How can Waters Kraus Paul & Siegel Help?